Eric W. Carpenter, Education Designer and Executive Designer

 Eric is from the Adirondack Mountains of upstate New York and is a graduate of Paul Smith’s College.
 His education career began early in 4-H programs, as a volunteer naturalist, and as a guide for the New York State Department of Environmental Conservation.
-After earning a Bachelors Degree in Environmental Science from SUNY Plattsburgh, he became the senior instructor and lead teacher trainings for a BOCES program outside of New York City.
+After earning a Bachelors Degree in Environmental Science from SUNY Plattsburgh, he became the senior instructor and teacher training facilitator for a BOCES program outside of New York City.
 In 2001, Eric moved to Moscow Idaho to pursue a Masters of Education Degree in Curriculum and Instruction from the University of Idaho.
-His master’s work focused on STEM and place-based education, teacher training and he served as Principal and Co-investigator on NASA and EPA Grants.
-As his master’s project, Eric developed staff training, created resources and wrote curriculum for what would become the University of Idaho’s McCall Outdoor Science School.
+His Master’s work focused on STEM and place-based education, teacher training, and he served as principal and co-investigator on NASA and EPA Grants.
+As his master’s project, Eric developed staff trainings, resources, and curriculum, for what would become the University of Idaho’s McCall Outdoor Science School.

 In 2004, while pursuing an Education Specialist Degree in Education Leadership, Eric became the Director of K-12 Education for the McCall Outdoor Science School Program.
-As part of a small team, Eric helped the new program grow from a 4-day STEM program into a year-round residential outdoor science school serving thousands of learners; a Graduate Residency in Environmental Education Program serving sixteen students per year; and an Americorps Mobile Education Program serving schools statewide.
-His degree work focused on developing the K-12 evaluation system, while his contributions included building relationships with teachers and schools statewide, K-12 curriculum design, program materials development and student/teacher mentoring.
-After graduation, Eric managed a world-class zoo program, an outdoor school, lead citizen action and a school food campaign before moving to Colorado in 2009.
+As part of a small team, Eric helped the new program grow from a 4-day overnight STEM learning program into a year-round residential outdoor science school serving thousands of learners, a Graduate Residency in Environmental Education Program serving sixteen students per year, and an Americorps Mobile Education Program serving schools statewide.
+His degree work focused on developing the K-12 evaluation system, while his contributions included building relationships with teachers and schools statewide, K-12 curriculum design, program materials development, and student/teacher mentoring.
+After graduation, Eric managed a world-class zoo program, an outdoor school, lead citizen actions, and a school food campaign before moving to Colorado in 2009.

 Eric truly believes in unlocking the potential in every learner and sharing his passion and boundless enthusiasm for STEAM with diverse teachers and learners of all ages.
-He has directly impacted over 65,000 learners and 7,000 teachers worldwide, and looks forward to inspiring the next generation of scientists, engineers, innovators, makers, and learning professionals.
-When not teaching or writing, Eric can be found in the garden, paddling his canoe, backpacking in the mountains, playing chess, or working in his makerspace…a.k.a…the garage.
+He has directly impacted over 75,000 learners and 10,000+ teachers worldwide, and looks forward to inspiring the next generation of scientists, engineers, innovators, makers, and learning professionals.
+When not teaching or writing, Eric can be found on the farm, in the garden, paddling his canoe, backpacking in the mountains, playing chess, or working in his makerspace…a.k.a…the garage.
 To learn more about Eric, and his philosophy, impacts, and programs, listen our 3-part feature on the Center for Excellence in STEM Learning at CMU’s “Teach Wonder” podcast from September 2021: